googleapis/google-cloud-cpp/ci/cloudbuild/notifiers/bigquery/README.md

+# Configuration files for Cloud Build BigQuery notifier

+Sometimes we need to analyze our build results, looking for patterns of build latency, flakiness, etc. These analyses often require looking at the results over long periods of time, so the usual dashboards and squinting may not work.
+Putting the results in some sort of database works better for that purpose.
+The Cloud Build BigQuery notifier allows us to store build results in BigQuery.

 This directory contains files needed to use the Cloud Build BigQuery notifier.
 The high-level description of how this works (as I understand it) is the
 following:

 * We use Google Cloud Build (GCB) to run many of our builds.
 See https://console.cloud.google.com/cloud-build/dashboard?project=cloud-cpp-testing-resources
-* GCB sends build status notifications to the Pub/Sub `projects/cloud-cpp-testing-resources/topics/cloud-builds` topic.
+* GCB sends build status notifications to the Cloud Pub/Sub `projects/cloud-cpp-testing-resources/topics/cloud-builds` topic.
 See https://console.cloud.google.com/cloudpubsub/topic/detail/cloud-builds?project=cloud-cpp-testing-resources
 * We run the GCB BigQuery Notifier as a Cloud Run service, which subscribes to